(libc.info.gz) Parsing a Template String

 template string.
 This function permits interpreters that provide

-the user's program, which could cause a crash.
+user's program, which could cause a crash.

 All the symbols described in this section are declared in the header

-file `printf.h'.
+file 'printf.h'.

 -- Function: size_t parse_printf_format (const char *TEMPLATE, size_t